Last Man Standing (1996 film)

-Last Man Standing is a 1996 American neo-Western action film written, produced and directed by Walter Hill.
-It stars Bruce Willis, Christopher Walken and Bruce Dern.
-The film is a remake of the 1961 Japanese film Yojimbo by Akira Kurosawa, relocated to the Prohibition-era American South.
-In the film, a mysterious gunman (Willis) arrives in a small town ruled by rivaling gangs, and sets up about playing them against each other.
+Last Man Standing is a 1996 American neo-Western action film written, produced and directed by Walter Hill and starring Bruce Willis, Christopher Walken and Bruce Dern.
+It is a remake of the 1961 Japanese film Yojimbo by Akira Kurosawa, relocated to the Prohibition-era American South.
+In the film, a mysterious gunman (Willis) arrives in a small Texas town ruled by warring bootlegger gangs and sets about playing them against each other.

 The film was released by New Line Cinema on September 20, 1996.
-It received mixed reviews and was a commercial disappointment.
+It received mixed reviews and was a commercial disappointment, grossing $47 million against a budget of $67 million.

 Plot

-In Prohibition-era Texas, wanderer John Smith drives into the small bordertown of Jericho.
-A young woman named Felina soon crosses the street, catching Smith's eye.
-Irish mobsters later surround his car.
-The lead hood warns Smith against staring at "Doyle's property" and smashes up his car.
+During Prohibition, a drifter calling himself John Smith drives into the desolate border town of Jericho, Texas.
+He stops to let a Mexican woman named Felina cross the street, causing several Irish mobsters to surround and vandalize his car.
+Their leader, Finn, warns Smith against staring at "Mr. Doyle's property."

-Stranded and with no money to get his car fixed, Smith talks to Sheriff Ed Galt; the cowardly Galt refuses to help him.
-At a hotel, Smith gets a drink and a room.
-He then visits Doyle's headquarters at a social club and challenges the hood to a duel, which Smith wins.
+Lacking money to get his car fixed, Smith goes to the cowardly Sheriff Ed Galt, who tells him to expect no help.
+At a local hotel, Smith meets proprietor Joe Monday and learns about the two rival bootlegger gangs fighting for control of Jericho.
+Walking into Doyle's headquarters at a social club, Smith challenges Finn to a duel and kills him.

-Learning of the Irish hood's death, Fredo Strozzi, the head of Jericho's Italian gang, later offers Smith a job in his outfit.
-Strozzi wants to wipe out his rivals and spends heavily to recruit anyone who can fight into his gang.
-Smith agrees to his offer.
-Giorgio Carmonte, the son of a prominent Chicago mobster, monitors Strozzi's activities in Jericho.
-Carmonte distrusts Smith, who secretly seduces Strozzi's mistress, Lucy.
+Smith offers his services to Fredo Strozzi, the head of Jericho's Italian gang.
+Giorgio Carmonte, Strozzi's cousin and the son of a prominent Chicago mobster, distrusts Smith, who bribes Strozzi's unhappy mistress Lucy for information and seduces her.

-Smith accompanies Strozzi's gang to the backcountry.
-Aided by Ramirez, a corrupt Mexican police lieutenant on Doyle's payroll, the gang ambushes Doyle's men there and seizes a caravan of illicit foreign liquor.
-Carmonte travels to Mexico to cut more deals with Ramirez.
-Smith later defects to Doyle's side and reveals Ramirez's betrayal.
-Doyle's right hand man Hickey travels to Mexico, kills Ramirez and a corrupt Border Patrol officer involved in the liquor trade, and kidnaps Carmonte.
-Doyle contacts Strozzi and demands a large ransom for Carmonte, as well as the return of his trucks.
-Strozzi in turn kidnaps Felina and offers to trade her instead.
-The two gangs eventually make the exchange.
+Aided by Ramirez, a corrupt Mexican police lieutenant on Doyle's payroll, Strozzi's gang captures a shipment of foreign liquor meant for Doyle.
+Smith later quits Strozzi's gang and informs Doyle of Ramirez's betrayal.
+Doyle's right hand man Hickey travels to Mexico, kills Ramirez and a corrupt Border Patrol officer, and takes Carmonte hostage.
+Doyle offers to trade for his liquor, but at the exchange he abruptly demands Strozzi's surrender.
+Strozzi reveals he has kidnapped Felina, forcing Doyle to settle for a hostage swap.

-Smith is apprehended by Sheriff Galt, who brings him to meet with Captain Tom Pickett of the Texas Rangers.
-Pickett has been ordered to investigate the officer's death and says that the State of Texas will not tolerate Doyle and Strozzi's war any longer.
-He intends to bring Rangers in ten days to wipe out both sides if one is not destroyed within the week.
-If Pickett finds Smith there after ten days, he will kill him as well.